 Depending on individual circumstances, a ratepayer may be eligible for a rate relief (i.e. a reduction in their business rates bill).
 There are a range of available reliefs.
-Further details are provided below and at www.gov.uk/introduction-to-business-rates, at the website of your local authority which is normally shown on your rates bill, or by contacting your local authority.
+Further details are provided below and at www.gov.uk/introduction-to-business-rates, or by visiting the Mid Sussex District Council website at Reliefs & Discounts - Mid Sussex District Council